 1. Be Patient.
 There are no quick fixes.

-2. Address internal imbalances as well as external symptoms.Now, it is true that I have had some patients clear up their skin just by using our topical herbal products.
-But those who worked to improve the internal imbalances in their bodies achieved faster results, better results, and had fewer breakouts even when they became a bit lax in their daily skin care routine.
-The following protocol is the actual protocol I use in the treatment of acne in my clinic.
+The following acne treatment protocol is the actual protocol I use in the treatments in my clinic.
 I customize the internal herbal formulas for the individual: I add or remove some herbs, adjust dosages of individual herbs, and/or combine formulas as necessary to achieve the best results.
 This is standard practice for most TCM herbalists.
 These internal formulas are only available from licensed practitioners.
 To find a licensed TCM practitioner near you who specializes in treating skin conditions, see our referral page.
 I have to remind ever reader that this blog is intended for educational purposes only.
 The products mentioned here have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
 In TCM, we do not simply treat the symptoms we see on the skin.
-Even better, we balance the internal health of the individual energetically, thus allowing the body to heal itself. keep this in mind as you read on… ZI ZAI DERMATOLOGY’S ACNE PROTOCOL Internal Herbal Treatment Custom granules: (even more effective if raw herb decoction is used)
+Even better, we balance the internal health of the individual energetically, thus allowing the body to heal itself. keep this in mind as you read on…

 - Pi Fu Yi Hao – for Cystic Acne.
 [Practitioners, you won’t find this formula in any textbook.
 It was designed by the dermatologists at the First Hospital of TCM at the Nanjing University of Traditional Chinese Medicine in Nanjing, PRC, to treat cystic acne.
 I interned with the Director of Dermatology in 1999 and he shared this exclusive formula with me.
 At this time, I do not know if I have permission to share the formula publicly.
 But I am happy to share it if you email me directly.]